Visar1001/VisarS_Portfolio/Income Classification Project/README.md

 Income Statistical Analysis Paper and Code.
-Please feel free to read through the paper and take a look at the code that went behind optimizing certain machine learning algorithms and descriptive charts!
+Please feel free to read through the paper and take a look at the code that went behind optimizing certain machine learning algorithms and creating descriptive charts!